Electric System Input Data¶

 MinimumCharge |

-Minimum consumption/charge when the ESS unit is storing energy |
+Minimum consumption/charge level when the ESS unit is storing energy |

 MW |